+K-8: Points Received HS: Points Received

+Average Percentage (Maximum 15 pts.)
+(Maximum 15 pts.)

+Schools with 75% students 15 15

+or more making identified

+progress

-Average Percentage K-8: Points Received (Maximum 15 pts.)
-HS: Points Received (Maximum 15 pts.)
-Schools with 75% students or more making identified progress 15 10 Schools with 0 to 74% students making identified progress (PERCENTAGE) / 5, rounded up to the next whole number (PERCENTAGE) / 5, rounded up to the next whole number Schools with 0% students making identified progress 0 0 e.
+Schools with 0 to 74.999% (PERCENTAGE) / 5, rounded up (PERCENTAGE) / 5, rounded up

+students making identified to the next whole number to the next whole number

+progress

+Schools with 0% students 0 0

+making identified progress

+e.
 School Quality or Student Success Indicator(s).
 Describe each School Quality or Student Success Indicator, including, for each such indicator: (i) how it allows for meaningful differentiation in school performance; (ii) that it is valid, reliable, comparable, and statewide (for the grade span(s) to which it applies); and (iii) of how each such indicator annually measures performance for all students and separately for each subgroup of students.
 For any School Quality or Student Success indicator that does not apply to all grade spans, the description must include the grade spans to which it does apply.

 BIE Response - Beginning in SY 2020-2021, BIE will use Chronic Absenteeism as the only School Quality or Student Success Indicator for all grade spans meaningful differentiation of schools.
 BIE defines Chronic Absenteeism as being absent (excused and unexcused) from school for 10% or more of school days per student within a school year.
 Absenteeism represents lost instructional time whether excused or not and has a strong relationship with achievement and graduation.
 Absenteeism further serves as an indicator in the early warning system that is relevant to all grades and is considered an important metric in accountability, demonstrating greater variance across schools than attendance alone, enhancing meaningful differentiation of schools.
 Students are at academic risk due to any excessive absences and are considered chronically absent.
+(The percentage of chronically absent students at a school is referred to as CHRONIC in the formulas below.)